nishtha-dev/u_connect/README.md

   Implement Firebase Authentication to allow users to register and login using email/password or social media accounts.
   Ensure proper error handling for authentication processes..

- - Display a list or a summary of recent contributions towards the goal, including dates and amounts.
+Display a list or a summary of recent contributions towards the goal, including dates and amounts.

  - User Profile:-
   Users should be able to create and edit their profiles.
 Profile information should include at least a username, bio, and profile picture.
-  Display user profiles with relevant information..
+  Display user profiles with relevant information.

 ##### Duration : 2024.03.22 ~ 2024.03.26